-There have been multiple bills and amendments introduced in the General Assembly to establish programs to address food deserts in Tennessee.
+Multiple bills and amendments have been introduced in the General Assembly to establish programs to address food deserts in Tennessee.
 In 2010, House Bill 3094 by Representative Fitzhugh and Senate Bill 2976 by Senator Berke would have authorized the Tennessee Local Development Authority (TLDA) to issue revenue bonds to develop property for food desert relief enterprises that are unable to secure private sector financing and to make loans up to \$500,000 under the Food Desert Relief Development Loan Program.
 In 2011, Representative Fitzhugh and Senator Berke introduced very similar legislation-House Bill 1385 and Senate Bill 1176.

-In 2014, Senate Bill 2278 by Senator Dickerson and House Bill 2182 by Representative Rich proposed that the commissioners of the Tennessee Department of Economic and Community Development (ECD) and the Tennessee Department of Health (DOH) conduct a study of issues relating to "food deserts" and the lack of access to healthy food in rural areas of this state.
+In 2014, Senate Bill 2278 by Senator Dickerson and House Bill 2182 by Representative Rich proposed that the commissioners of the Tennessee Department of Economic and Community Development (ECD) and the Tennessee Department of Health (DOH) conduct a study of issues relating to food deserts and the lack of access to healthy food in rural areas of this state.
 An amendment was filed that would have created the Healthy Food Financing Act and the Healthy Food Financing Fund, to be administered by the Tennessee Department of Agriculture (DOA).
-It would have allowed DOA to contract with one or more qualified nonprofit organizations or Community Development Financial Institutions (CDFIs) to provide grants and loans to private businesses for food desert relief through a

-A variety of privatesector and federal resources are already available to support efforts to encourage food retail development in food deserts.
+It would have allowed DOA to contract with one or more qualified nonprofit organizations or Community Development Financial Institutions (CDFIs) to provide grants A variety of private sector and federal resources are already available to support efforts to encourage food retail development in food deserts.

 12 Google Maps.
-"Tennessee Aquarium to 429 Market Street"
+"Tennessee Aquarium to 429 Market Street."